naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 Auto Acknowledge
 ***************
-So, you're feeling brave?
-By default, when you add an "alexa-smart-home-v3" node to a flow it is configured for Auto Acknowledge, this means that a response is sent back to the web API confirming that the command has been received, and it is **assumed** that the command was successful.
+By default, when you add an "alexa-smart-home-v3" node to a flow it is configured for "Auto Acknowledge," this means that a response is sent back to Node-RED Smart Home Control confirming that the command has been received, and it is **assumed** that the command was successful.
 This may not be desirable, depending upon the criticality of the command you have issued.

-It is possible to disable Auto Acknowledge and use your own logic to establish whether the command was successful, before setting `msg.acknowledge` to `true` or `false` and sending the message to a `alexa-smart-home-v3-resp` node.
+It is possible to disable "Auto Acknowledge" and use your own logic to establish whether the command was successful, before setting `msg.acknowledge` to `true` or `false` and sending the message to a `alexa-smart-home-v3-resp` node.
 Note that you must send the **original** message, as output from the "alexa-smart-home-v3" node, modified to include msg.acknowledge.

 .. image:: concept-response.png
     :alt: Screenshot of basic concept flow example

-This is the most advanced flow type, the gross majority of scenarios do not warrant/ require this level of complexity - it's just available should you want it!
+.. warning:: This is the most advanced flow type, the gross majority of scenarios do not warrant/ require this level of complexity - it's just available should you want it!